s-mojtaba-a/extended-euclidean-algorithm/readme.txt

   9- In the base case , the equation would be A*xn + 0*yn = gcd(A,0)=gcd(A,B) (( two A's differ !! )).
 In this case xn must be 1 and yn can be any arbitrary integer.
 For each
     yn , we will get unique x0 and y0 .For example our x0 and y0 can be 1 and 4 when our yn is 0 and they can be 8 and -2 when our yn is 4 .

+Now the proof for that A can be smaller than B :

+  1- we have gcd(A,B) = gcd(B,A%B) .
+  2- if A < B , then A%B = A .
+  3- So in the first step, the algorithm will atomatically change A and B and will assign the max(A,B) to A.